ec-jrc/lisflood-lisvap/2_LISVAP_evaporation/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;$e_a$:&nbsp;&nbsp;			Actual vapour pressure $[mbar]$

 Synoptic weather stations often do not supply vapour pressure data, but provided dew point temperature instead.
-In that case *ea* can be calculated using the following equation by Goudriaan (1977):
+In that case the **actual vapour pressure** *ea* can be calculated using the following equation by Goudriaan (1977):

 $$
 e_a = 6.10588 \cdot e^{\frac{17.32491 \cdot T_{dew}}{T_{dew}+238.102}}